Liss Forest

 Liss Forest is a hamlet neighbouring the larger village of Liss, in Hampshire, England.
 It formerly had its own railway station on the now closed Longmoor Military Railway.
-Liss Forest has a pub (The Temple).
-Liss Forest is surrounded by open forest land much of which is owned by the Ministry of Defence and is used for military training.
+Liss Forest has a pub (The Temple Inn).
+Liss Forest is surrounded by open forest land, much of which is owned by the Ministry of Defence and is used for military training.